Skip to main content

 The catch:

-• Phone wait times hit 30+ minutes during peak periods (summer afternoons, billing cycles) [Service testing, Q4 2025].
+• Phone wait times hit 30+ minutes during peak periods—summer afternoons, billing cycles, move-in season.

 • Renewal traps are aggressive.
-Direct Energy auto-renews you onto rates 15-25% higher than what new customers pay.
-Set a calendar reminder 45 days before your contract ends.
+Direct Energy auto-renews you onto rates that are typically 15-25% higher than what new customers pay.
+Mark your calendar 45 days before your contract ends and shop around.

 The Concerning Data: